zpatrick/rbac/examples/simple_blog/README.md

 admin := NewAdminRole()

 // rbac.NewGlobPermission("*", "*") will cause this to return true since
-// "ReadArticle" glob matches the first "*", and "article_id" glob matches the second "*" admin.Can("ReadArticle", "article_id")
+// the "ReadArticle" action glob matches the "*" actionPattern in the permission
+// and the "article_id" target glob matches the "*" targetPattern in the permission. admin.Can("ReadArticle", "article_id")

 // rbac.NewGlobPermission("*", "*") will cause this to return true since
-// "DeleteArticle" glob matches the first "*", and "article_id" glob matches the second "*" admin.Can("DeleteArticle", "article_id")
+// the "DeleteArticle" action glob matches the "*" actionPattern in the permission
+// and the "article_id" target glob matches the "*" targetPattern in the permission. admin.Can("DeleteArticle", "article_id")
 ```